WDD 130: Web Fundamentals

 • A p paragraph element containing a copyright symbol, the year, the rafting company name, and your name.

-• Three (3) img elements that are encased by a anchor elements pointing to three different social media outlets.
+• A nav element with a class assignment of socialmedia that contains three (3) img elements that are encased by a anchor elements pointing to three different social media outlets.
 The links can be generic.

 Example